 Delay trigger of your Zap

-In some cases, you may want to delay triggering your Zap (or a set of zaps) in order to let the connected application perform a task.
-In that case, Zapier offers 3 ways to work around delays:
+In some cases, you may want to delay triggering your Zap (or a set of Zaps) in order to let the connected application perform a task.
+In that case, Zapier offers three ways to work around delays:

 Check out how to add delays in your zaps for. more information.